• Skip to primary navigation

 What is the Scoville Scale?

 It's a popular scale used to measure a chili pepper's heat level.
-The higher the number on the Scoville scale, the hotter.
+The higher the number on the Scoville scale, the hotter the pepper.
 It's on a scale because the pepper's heat falls under a particular range.
-The chilies get their heat from the capsaicin, responsible for the irritation, pain, or burning sensation you may feel.
+The chilies get their heat from the capsaicin, which is responsible for the irritation, pain, or burning sensation you may feel.

-All spicy peppers have a certain concentration of capsaicin—hence the use of SHU, Scoville Heat Units, to determine where it falls on the scale.
-So let's give Scientist Wilbur Scoville, an American pharmacist, a shout-out for creating this method's birth in 1912.
-The Scoville Scale below shows the Carolina Reaper as the hottest chili pepper.
+All spicy peppers have a certain concentration of capsaicin, hence the use of SHU, Scoville Heat Units (NIST.gov), to determine where it falls on the scale.
+So let's give Scientist Wilbur Scoville, an American pharmacist (Wikipedia), a shout-out for creating this method in 1912.

 close up of macho peppers in the garden